logicleai/logicle/deploy/README.md

 Deployments with PostgreSQL need more resources but are better suited for larger enterprise environments, capable of supporting hundreds of users.

+## Docker
+The easiest method to try out Logicle is by using a Docker container.

 ### SQLite
 By default, the Docker container uses an embedded SQLite database, so no external database is required.